YuuyaGitHub/My-Chrome-Extensions/BetaWiki ISO Search/readme.md

 * Do not click this extension on pages other than BetaWiki.
 Unexpected behavior may occur.

 # Disclaimer
-This extension is not made by BetaWiki or the Internet Archive.
+This extension is not created by or affiliated with BetaWiki or the Internet Archive.